-The night opened with a cute junior fight between two five years old Milly Wood and Bethany Bodilly, as with all junior bouts there was no head contact.
+The night opened with a cute junior fight between five years olds Milly Wood and Bethany Bodilly, as with all junior bouts there was no head contact.
 The fight was stopped by corner stoppage at the end of the third round after Milly expressed wishes not to continue.
 Hats off to these girls for getting in there!
 The win went to Bethany.

-After the break there were two more female fights, and the first was a 66kg bout between Lauren "The Hatchet" Huxley (WPT) and Toni Hollow (Touchgloves).
-Toni, a woman with children vs a youthful 15 year old girl from the valleys.
+After the break, there were two more female fights, and the first was a 66kg bout between Lauren "The Hatchet" Huxley (WPT) and Toni Hollow (Touchgloves).
+Toni, a woman with children vs a youthful 15-year-old girl from the valleys.
 Toni was fearless in every sense and her aggression was entertaining.
 Lauren was almost the polar opposite, showing composure, timing and technique.
-In one corner we have a woman who is trained by Julie & Nathan Kitchen, and in the other a youngster who models herself on Julie's style.
+In one corner we have a woman who is trained by Julie & Nathan Kitchen and in the other a youngster who models herself on Julie's style.
 Toni won by unanimous decision, by which we and the majority of the crowd were a little shocked.
 We're not taking anything away from Toni as the fight was a corker, but we honestly feel we witnessed the birth of a potentially long and fruitful career in Lauren "The Hatchet" Huxley, she is one to watch!